cjmoczy/504-final-project-lorenz_system/README.md

 $ gnuplot
 ```

-The terminal type will now change to to 'qt'.
-Simply run the following command in the new terminal type to display an a graph of the chaotic behavior of the lorenz system.
+The terminal type will now change to to 'qt' (assuming gnuplot has been properly installed).
+Simply run the following command in the new terminal type to display a graph of the chaotic behavior of the lorenz system.

 ```
 gnuplot> splot "lorenz.dat" u 2:3:4 w l